IUNO-TDM/DockerCompose/README.md

+--- PROJECT STILL UNDER DEVELOPMENT ---
+--- MAY NOT BUILD OR WORK AS INTENDED ---

 # SIMPLE MARKETPLACE DEPLOYMENT

 Execute the following steps for an easy simple deployment of the technology data marketplace.
 We've setup a docker-compose script to deploy and configure all components within few steps.